Super-Protocol/docs/docs/cli/index.md

 ## For offer providers

 This section is for offer providers only.
-If you are a regular user, skip it and go to the next section to [create a test order](/cli#create-a-test-order).
+Skip it if you are a regular user.

 Offer providers need another copy of SPCTL configured for their provider accounts.
-If you completed all the necessary steps in the [Providers and Offers](/developers/cli_guides/providers_offers) guide, you should have the configuration file created automatically in your Provider Tools directory.
+If you completed all the necessary steps in the [Providers and Offers] guide, you should have the configuration file created automatically in your Provider Tools directory.
 Its name looks like this:

 ```spctl-config-0xB9f0b77BDbAe9fBe3E60BdC567E453f503605BAa.json```